-I teach/taught classes at the University of Essex, University College London, the University of Zurich, and the Essex Summer School in Social Science Data Analysis.
-I currently teach various courses that can be labeled data science.
-I am also interested in offering courses in comparative politics (representation, democratization) in the future.
+I teach/taught classes at the University of Zürich, University College London, the University of Essex, King’s College London, Waseda University (Tokyo), and the Essex Summer School in Social Science Data Analysis.
+I often teach various courses that can be labeled data science.
+I also offer courses in comparative politics (representation, democratization).

 - Measuring Public Opinion (BA, University of Essex, Spring 2017)